motya-proxy/motya/docs/what-to-build.md

 ## 4 - Detailed Discussion

-Note: This matches the organization of the [Functional Description](what-is-it.md#2---functional-description) of River.
+Note: This matches the organization of the [Functional Description](what-is-it.md#2---functional-description) of Motya.

 ### 4.1 - Downstream